 Many FinTech experts agree that 2017 will be all about artificial intelligence.
 As the capabilities of AI evolve, FinTech companies will harness this technology to make better decisions and offer improved solutions.
 They’ll make use of predictive analytics to break down big data and analyse large volumes of consumer information.
 APIs will allow for seamless integration and partnerships between established banks and FinTech start-ups.

-This will create an enhanced user experience, with more intuitive interfaces, assisted customer interactions and robo-advice.
+This will create an enhanced user experience, with more intuitive interfaces, assisted customer interactions and robot-advice.
 To maximise the benefits of Artificial intelligence (AI) in 2017, banks will need to develop a better understanding of “off-the-shelf offerings” and “architectural requirements.”
 They should also “carefully look into features (such as scalability of solutions) and check on regulatory aspects,” while deploying AI.

 GREATER MOBILE TRANSACTIONS

 In 2017, almost a quarter of all U.S. adult smartphone users (45.8 million people) will use a P2P payment app at least once a month.
-According to the Pew Research Centre, 72 per cent of U.S. adults now own a smartphone, which means there will be greater demand for mobile transactions.
+According to the Pew Research Centre, 72 per cent of U.S. adults now owns a smartphone, which means there will be greater demand for mobile transactions.
 Mobile and contactless solutions will continue to gain traction in the coming year.
 This will allow retailers and payment providers to offer seamless transactions for purchases of all types and sizes.

 This will impact our day-to-day lives significantly in the coming years.
 An upwardly mobile world combined with improved technology will create “more opportunity for disruptive models to find success,” which can only be good news for FinTech.